 Cool Stuff: Marine Field Research

-School work can be a morning on the water or a day at the beach for Marine and Environmental Systems students.
+School work can be a morning on the water or a day at the beach for Ocean Engineering and Sciences students.
 That's where many try out their design projects, literally getting their feet wet in the real world of engineering.

 Check it all out and MORE at our "Cool Stuff" website.